 Carcinogenesis, Mutagenesis, Impairment of FertilityCarcinogenesis

 The results of carcinogenicity assessment in B6C2F1 mice and Fischer 344 rats following dietary administration of two doses of methadone HCl have been published.
 Mice consumed 15 mg/kg/day or 60 mg/kg/day methadone for two years.
-These doses were approximately 0.6 and 2.5 times a human daily oral dose of 120 mg/day on a body surface area basis (mg/m2).
+These doses were approximately 0.6 and 2.5 times a human daily oral dose of 120 mg/day on a body surface area basis (HDD).
 There was a significant increase in pituitary adenomas in female mice treated with 15 mg/kg/day but not with 60 mg/kg/day.
 Under the conditions of the assay, there was no clear evidence for a treatment-related increase in the incidence of neoplasms in male rats.
 Due to decreased food consumption in males at the high dose, male rats consumed 16 mg/kg/day and 28 mg/kg/day of methadone for two years.
-These doses were approximately 1.3 and 2.3 times a human daily oral dose of 120 mg/day, based on body surface area comparison.
+These doses were approximately 1.3 and 2.3 times the HDD.
 In contrast, female rats consumed 46 mg/kg/day or 88 mg/kg/day for two years.
-These doses were approximately 3.7 and 7.1 times a human daily oral dose of 120 mg/day, based on body surface area comparison.
+These doses were approximately 3.7 and 7.1 times the HDD.
 Under the conditions of the assay, there was no clear evidence for a treatment-related increase in the incidence of neoplasms in either male or female rats.Mutagenesis

 There are no controlled studies of methadone use in pregnant women that can be used to establish safety.
 However, an expert review of published data on experiences with methadone use during pregnancy by the Teratogen Information System (TERIS) concluded that maternal use of methadone during pregnancy as part of a supervised, therapeutic regimen is unlikely to pose a substantial teratogenic risk (quantity and quality of data assessed as "limited to fair").
 However, the data are insufficient to state that there is no risk (TERIS, last reviewed October, 2002).
 Pregnant women involved in methadone maintenance programs have been reported to have significantly improved prenatal care leading to significantly reduced incidence of obstetric and fetal complications and neonatal morbidity and mortality when compared to women using illicit drugs.
 Several factors complicate the interpretation of investigations of the children of women who take methadone during pregnancy.
 These include the maternal use of illicit drugs, other maternal factors such as nutrition, infection, and psychosocial circumstances, limited information regarding dose and duration of methadone use during pregnancy, and the fact that most maternal exposure appears to occur after the first trimester of pregnancy.
 Reported studies have generally compared the benefit of methadone to the risk of untreated addiction to illicit drugs.